-Jessica Hensen has been in recruiting and hiring for 11 years, and she’s been at Red Ventures for nearly 9 of them.
-She’s now a Recruiting Manager and leads our Experienced Hiring Team, where she’s responsible for hiring all mid-to-senior level business roles at RV.
+Jessica Hensen has been in recruiting and hiring for 11 years, including 9 years at Red Ventures as a Recruiting Manager leading our Experienced Hiring Team.

 During my recruiting experience I’ve conducted hundreds, maybe thousands of interviews, and I’ve been part of hundreds of hiring decisions for a wide variety of positions.
 Through this experience I’ve definitely found common themes for those who are successful in ultimately getting the job, and I’ve summarized those for you below.

 Note: Keep in mind that at the end of the day, you never want to take a job that isn’t right for you.
 As hard as it can be getting turned down, you don’t want a job that you aren’t qualified for or that isn’t the right culture fit.
 Interviews are meant to identify the best person for the job, and you must be yourself and trust the process.
 Use these tips, but also be authentic and your true self when interviewing.
 Good luck!

 Without the right resume you won’t get the interview in the first place.
 The best practices here are simple:

 - 1-2 pages.
 Period.
 Even if you have 30 years of work experience it’s 2 pages max.
 Recruiters and hiring managers aren’t going to read past that amount plus resumes should be summaries – not an autobiography.
 Keep bullets (not paragraphs) short and concise.